Vertebrate land invasion

-The vertebrate land invasion refers to the aquatic-to-terrestrial transition of vertebrate organisms in the Late Devonian period.
-This transition allowed animals to escape competitive pressure from the water and explore niche opportunities on land.
+The vertebrate land invasion refers to the transition of vertebrate animals from being aquatic/semiaquatic to predominantly terrestrial during the Late Devonian period.
+This transition allowed some vertebrates to escape competitive pressure from other aquatic animals and explore niches on land, which eventually established the vertebrates as the dominant terrestrial phylum.
 Fossils from this period have allowed scientists to identify some of the species that existed during this transition, such as Tiktaalik and Acanthostega.
-Many of these species were also the first to develop adaptations suited to terrestrial over aquatic life, such as neck mobility and hindlimb locomotion.
+Many of these species were also the first to develop adaptations suited to terrestrial over aquatic life, such as neck mobility, more robust lungs and hindlimb locomotion.

-The late Devonian vertebrate transition was preceded by the plant and invertebrate terrestrial invasion.
-These invasions allowed for the appropriate niche development that would ultimately facilitate the vertebrate invasion.
-While the late Devonian event was the first land invasion by vertebrate organisms, aquatic species have continued to develop adaptations suited to terrestrial life (and vice versa) from the late Devonian to the Holocene.
+The late Devonian vertebrate transition was preceded by terrestrial invasion by fungi, land plants and invertebrates such as arthropods.
+These land colonization allowed for the development of appropriate terrestrial ecosystems that would be available to accommodate vertebrate habitation.
+While the late Devonian event was the first land invasion by vertebrate organisms, newer aquatic species have continued to develop adaptations suited to terrestrial life (and vice versa) from the late Devonian to the Holocene.

 Overview of transition

-The vertebrate species that were important to the initial water to land transition can be sorted into five groups: Sarcopterygian fishes, prototetrapods, aquatic tetrapods, true tetrapods, and terrestrial tetrapods.
+The vertebrate species that were important to the initial water-to-land transition can be sorted into five phases: aquatic sarcopterygians, prototetrapods, stem tetrapods (or "fishapods"), semiaquatic amphibians and fully terrestrial amniotes, the last two considered true tetrapods.
 Many morphological changes occurred throughout this transition.
-Mechanical support structures changed from fins to limbs, the method of locomotion changed from swimming to walking, respiratory structures changed from gills to lungs, feeding mechanisms changed from suction feeding to biting, and mode of reproduction changed from larval development to metamorphosis.
+Mechanical support structures changed from paired fins to limbs, the method of locomotion changed from aquatic (swimming) to terrestrial (crawling and walking), respiratory structures changed from gills to lungs, feeding mechanisms changed from suction feeding to biting/gulping, and mode of reproduction changed from larval development to metamorphosis.